T6970/BigFloat/README.md

-# BigSlash
+# BigFraction

-JavaScript library for exact fractions and infinite precision floating points
+JavaScript library for exact fractions and arbitrary precision decimals